 Determining Your Business Start Date

-Determining your official start date can be a little tricky because the start date of your business isn’t necessarily the day you make your first sale or the day you officially start working, but rather the day you commence a significant activity that is a regular part of your business’ attempts to make profit.
+Determining your official start date can be a little tricky because the start date of your business isn’t necessarily the day you make your first sale or the day you officially start working, but rather the day you commence a significant activity that is a regular part of your business’ attempts to make a profit.

 So, if you had previously purchased a computer, and now you’re going into business, your computer would not be a business write-off because you already had the computer before your official start date.

 Sometimes, purchases can indicate a start date in themselves.
-For example, if you start to purchase inventory for an online store, this may signal your start date because you have made a significant action toward beginning your business through this investment.
+For example, if you start to purchase inventory for an online store, this may signal your start date because you have made significant action toward beginning your business through this investment.

 As you can see, the start date isn’t necessarily your first official day in business, but rather the day that shows the business owner’s intent to start a business.
 Some other examples that show intent to start a business include: